ONE-NIGHT-ONLY SHOW WILL ALSO FEATURE THE PHILADELPHIA GAY MENS CHORUS AND A RECEPTION AT WILLIAM WAY LGBT COMMUNITY CENTER

 “Rufus Wainwright is an unbelievable talent,” said Frank Giordano, President and CEO, The Philly POPS.
 “He has a great following in Philadelphia and we're honored to perform with him.”

 Following the concert, the POPS will host a fundraising dessert reception at William Way LGBT Community Center, just a block away from the Kimmel Center, featuring another performance by the Gay Men's Chorus.
 Wainwright is expected to attend the reception.
-VIP Packages will include admittance to the concert and the reception.
+VIP Packages will include the best available seating for the concert and inclusion at the reception.
 Proceeds from the reception will benefit William Way, a community center that encourages, supports and advocates for the well-being and acceptance of sexual and gender minorities in the Greater Philadelphia region through service, recreational, educational and cultural programming.

 Tickets: $35 - $146.
 VIP Packages: $500.